ccleb152/PacejkaModelv2/WIP.md

 ## Confirmaition
 Regression analysis
-comparison of r^2 values to old model?
+Comparison of r^2 values to old model?